the-vegetarian-vampire/Smart-Contract-Resources/README.md

 Infinite loops and gas limits attacks...

 - Reetrancy - relies on a certain order of operations; a reentrant procedure can be interrupted in the middle of its execution.
-Following the interruption, the procedure can be called again (“reentered”) before its previous invocations complete execution; exploits “fallback”
+Following the interruption, the procedure can be called again (“reentered”) before its previous invocations complete execution; exploits “fallback”; A Historical Collection of [Reentrancy Attacks](https://github.com/pcaversaccio/reentrancy-attacks)

 - [Sandwich Attack](https://www.youtube.com/watch?v=26lWg6UIrKw) - a form of front-running and back-running simultaneously, with the original pending transaction sandwiched in between